robertwenink/xyz/content/posts/mfkriging/index.md

 be converted to cheap evaluations, $0.1 < f_r < 0.8$.
 - There should always be slightly more cheap data points than expensive with the inequality, $f_r > \frac{1.75}{1+\frac{1}{C_r}}$, giving a conservative bound for this condition

 Here $f_r$ denotes the fraction of the number of expensive evaluations over the number of cheap evaluations and similarly, $C_r$ denotes the ratio of simulation costs.
-Although these criteria are not all directly used in this thesis, we believe they provide some intuition to the practical use of multi-fidelity Kriging.
+Although these criteria might not always be accurate, they at least provide some intuition to the practical use of multi-fidelity Kriging.

 # Bibliography
 {{< bibliography cited >}}